-Sometimes, insiders themselves don't need the motivation to perform malicious acts in order for malicious acts to be carried out.
+Sometimes, insiders themselves don't need the motivation to perform malicious acts in order for those acts to be carried out.
 Nefarious individuals (whether outsiders or insiders) can exploit vulnerabilities caused by employees who don't handle confidential data properly or don't follow security policies.

-Communicating or sharing data over non-secure channels, writing usernames and passwords on post-its and sticking them conspicuously on desktops, or even using easy-to-guess passwords are just some common practices that can provide attackers an opening to your systems.
+Communicating or sharing data over non-secure channels, writing usernames and passwords on post-its and sticking them conspicuously on desktops, or even using easy-to-guess passwords are just some of the common practices that can provide attackers an opening to your systems.